Oil shrugs off geopolitical tensions but some see red flags

 "Qatar stopping flow of gas ... to the UAE would be a significant escalation in the conflict and, at that point, I would start to get concerned," Allison Wood, a consultant for Control Risks, said.

-"Obviously if you see Saudi troops mobilizing and heading towards to the Saudi/Qatari border that is another point of concern.
+"Obviously if you see Saudi troops mobilizing and heading toward to the Saudi/Qatari border that is another point of concern.
 Those are the two potential red flags that I'd be looking at."

 Volatility, a measure of investor nervousness in the oil market LCOATMIV, has risen from January's two-year lows, but at around 30 percent, is still half what it was in January 2016, when Saudi Arabia cut ties with Iran when its embassy in Tehran was stormed over Riyadh's execution of a Shi'ite Muslim cleric.